 Table 2 shows the CFR which is the total of all of the Council's capital assets (existing and planned) less all of the Council's capital reserves.
 This is the amount of capital expenditure that the Council has still to finance.
-The CFR is normally funded by external borrowing.
-The Council has existing borrowing of £1.0M and there is a requirement to finance £5.5M from internal cash resources.
+The CFR is normally funded by external borrowing but currently is being funded by the Council's cash flow, i.e. internal borrowing, and it is expected that internal borrowing will continue to be used for the rest of the financial year in line with advice from the Council's Treasury Advisors.
+The Council has existing borrowing of £1.0m which is due to be repaid in December 2019 and therefore there is a requirement to finance £5.9m from internal cash resources.

-Table 2 Capital Financing Requirement (CFR)
+Table 2: Capital Financing Requirement (CFR)

-2018/19 2018/19
+2019/20 2019/20

 Original Latest

 Indicator Estimate

 £M £M

-Total CFR 6.6 6.5
+Total CFR 5.9 5.9